plantnet/malpolon/examples/poverty/README.md

 ### Sample data

 The sample data used in this example consists of:
-- **Satellite images**: MS (Multi-Spectral) 7 bands Landsat7 image satellite.
+- **Satellite images**: MS (Multi-Spectral) 7 bands Landsat8 image satellite.
 Numerous GeoTiff files of resolution XXXm  distributed across various countries, years and clusters.

-- **Observations**: a CSV file containing all labels and correspondings informations necessary for matching the GeoTiffs.
+- **Observations**: a CSV file containing all labels and corresponding data necessary for matching the GeoTiffs.
 The CSV file contains the following columns:
   - `country`, (ex : angola, etc.)
-  - `years`, (2013 to 2019)
+  - `year`, (2013 to 2019)
   - `cluster`, cluster ID
+  - `lat` : latitude of the cluster,
-  - `lat`, `lon`
+  - `lon` : longitude of the cluster,
-  - `households`, XXXXXXXX
+  - `households` : number of households in the cluster,
   - `wealthpooled`, the poverty indicator we want to regress
-  - `urban_rural`, 0 or 1 for XXXXXXXXXX
+  - `urban_rural`, 0 if rural, 1 if urban
   - `fold`, fold ID (for a cross validation)